The papers that shaped modern AI, from the 2017 Transformer to the 2025-2026 breakthroughs in reasoning, RLVR, and agents.

 Method to scale Transformers to infinitely long inputs with limited compute.
 Combines local and compressive memory.

-Vasudeva et al. • 2025
+Muennighoff et al. (Stanford) • 2025

 The major directions of current AI research and their significance.